mireu-san/react-cart-system/README.md

 2. console - Warning Each child in a list should have a unique "key" prop https://stackoverflow.com/questions/71693355/warning-each-child-in-a-list-should-have-a-unique-key-prop

-3. For some reason, from cart, item #6 on Shop displays as always.
-This might be due to recognition error (#1 - #5.)
-How about #6?

 # Misc
 No plan to implement these on this project unless applicable:
 - react-query, axios